 Education System in Palestine

-Six years of middle school follow, which Palestinians call the empowerment stage.
-At the end of this period, students write a Grade 9 graduation exam.
+Six years of middle school follow, which Palestinians call the empowerment stage or upper basic level (5 to 10)

-The final 3 years of the education program take place at secondary schools administered mainly by the local government.
-At the end of this period, students sit for a national secondary education examination that is the portal to tertiary education in Palestine.
+The final 2 years of the education program take place at academic and technical/vocational secondary schools.
+At the end of this period, students sit for a national secondary education examination (Tawjihi) that is the portal to tertiary education in Palestine.